 The report further reveals that debit card payments were the second most popular method of payment, at 11,562 million transactions in 2016.
 2,521 million of these were contactless.
 These are expected to increase to 18,206 million by 2026, making it the fastest growing form of payment.

-The factors behind this growth include the increasing popularity of contactless payments, card acceptance from most big and small businesses, and the growth of online shopping.
+The factors behind this growth include the increasing popularity of over-the-phone card payments, contactless payments, card acceptance from most big and small businesses, and the growth of online shopping.

 Payments UK expect debit cards to overtake cash in late 2018.
 The report highlights though that this does not mean the UK will become a “cashless society”.
 Cash is still expected to be the second most frequently used form of payment by 2026, with 8,719 million transactions.
 Cash payments in 2016 stood at 15,353 million.